How to apply for a permit to put a skip on the highway.

 - £160 to extend a skip permit - valid for one calendar month

 Payment can be made electronically by any debit or credit card issued by a bank in the EEA.

-You can expect your licence to be processed within seven working days.
+You can expect your licence to be processed within five working days.

 Does tacit consent apply?